 Compensation element Description Other features Base salary The fixed portion of total compensation that provides a measure of certainty and predictability to meet living and other financial commitments.
 Reviewed periodically and subject to increase if, among other reasons, the executive acquires additional responsibilities or the market changes substantially.
 Annual variable compensation Performance based incentives which can vary significantly from year to year.
 JPMorgan Chase's principal discretionary incentive arrangement, which covers the majority of employees across virtually all of our LOBs The Firm views incentive compensation in the context of total compensation and does not establish target levels of incentive compensation as a percentage of relevant employees' annual base compensation - Short-term incentives A cash portion is paid and the deferred incentive portion is awarded shortly following the performance year, generally in January. - Long-term incentives Deferred compensation is awarded in the form of Restricted Stock Units ("RSUs") and, for Code Staff, deferred cash, determined by a mandatory deferral percentage representing a portion of the entire incentive award.
 The vesting schedule of deferred compensation is generally 50% after two years and 50% after three years.
 No awards vest sooner than on a pro rata basis over a three year period.
 SARs become exercisable ratably on each of the first five anniversaries of the grant date and shares received upon exercise must be held for at least five years after the grant date Shares received upon vesting are subject to the retention policy applicable to senior management described at page 6.
 Equity-related compensation for Operating Committee members is subject to further restriction as described at page 7.
-Pension and retirement Pension provisions vary by country.
+Pension and retirement The Firm's UK Pension Plan is a defined contribution plan.
+Contributions were paid on salary up to a cap of £129,600 for 2011/12.
+Base contributions are 6% with up to a 6% matching contribution.
+Additional age related contributions are being phased out and will cease from April 2014.
+Pension contributions are not paid in respect of incentive awards.
 Health and welfare benefits Firm-wide benefits such as life insurance, medical coverage, and disability insurance.
 No special programmes for senior executives.
-Severance plan Severance plans vary by country according to legal obligations and market practice
+Severance plan Firm-wide severance pay plan providing up to 52 weeks of base salary, based on years of service.
+Benefits paid in a lump sum payment following termination of employment, contingent on the signing of a Compromise Agreement Continued eligibility for certain health and welfare plan benefits during severance pay period.